 Secure an hour of time with Our expert Parent Educator Kathy Matthews.
 Kathy will customize your hour to fit your needs and topic.
 Rate of $35 is per hour.

 *This class can be taken by itself, but it is a part of a 4-part series.
-Class 4 has two sessions: presentation and critiquing.
+Class 4 has two sessions

-Throughout the course, various assignments will be assigned, collected, and critiqued in class.
-These tasks aim to refine your photographic eye by exploring compositional rules and guidelines, the elements of art, principles of design, and an understanding of lighting.
+5/8/25-Session 1: These assignments aim to refine your photographic eye by exploring compositional rules and guidelines, the elements of art, principles of design, and an understanding of lighting.
 Additionally, you will experiment with different photographic genres and styles.
 The goal is to help you see, comprehend, and create purposeful, intentional, and personal images.

 Lessons are organized by simple basic themes based on areas of discussion, starting with elements of art and principles of design which both influence and create good composition.
 Then moving on, lessons include the exploration of lighting, exposure, and motion, all of which exist due to the basic camera functions of Aperture and Shutter.
 Next mood and visual interest are introduced, and the lessons go from photographing things to places, then people, then ending on intent, message, voice and communication.

-Assignments are then critiqued in class using a rubric scale of identifiable criteria and subjective based dialogue.
-Each session, with the goal of opening our eyes, our minds, learning to make the next image even better.
+Assignments will be critiqued in class using a rubric scale of identifiable criteria and subjective based dialogue.
+Each individual critique has the goal of opening our eyes, our minds, and learning to make our image even better.

 Course Materials: